 Perhaps you know already if you or your children aren't absorbing efficiently or have some intestinal impermeability (leaky gut).
-The reality is today, most children are carrying a toxic burden.
 Testing can add up and be expensive.
-Something to consider is 'Will the test result change the outcome of the treatment'?
+As Chris Kresser says, something to consider 'Will the test result change the outcome of the treatment'?

-As shown below there are a range of common food, environmental and lifestyle factors that we are exposed to and diminish gut health.
+As shown below there are a number of food, environmental and lifestyle factors that we are commonly exposed to and affect gut health.

-19 common inflammatory and irritating factors affecting microbiome & gut health.
+18 common inflammatory and irritating factors affecting gut health.

 - 1. High sugar diet and / or processed foods

 - 2. Gluten

 - 3. Conventional dairy

 - 4. Treated tap water

-- 5. Microbiome imbalance (GI infections) parasites, fungal, viral or bacterial
+- 5. Microbiome imbalance (GI infections) parasites, fungal, viral or bacterial overgrowth (SIBO)

-- overgrowth (SIBO)

-6. Chemicals / toxins in our environment, in our food and inherited at birth, especially glyphosphate / roundup
+- 6. Chemicals and toxins in our environment, in our food and inherited

-- 7. Lack of nutrients, minerals and real food
+- 7. Lack of nutrients, real food

 - 8. Lack of fibre

 - 9. Stress, physical and emotional

 - 10. Medications, antibiotics (including those in food) and contraception

 - 11. Low stomach acid

 - 12. GMO foods

-- 13. Our mothers microbiome, our birth and start
+- 13. Our mothers microbiome, our birth and start in life

-- in life

 - 14. Lack of movement

 - 15. Inferior and nutrient bankrupt animal products

 - 16. Less time outdoors

-- 17. Less diverse foods

-- 18. Heavy metals
+- 17. Heavy metals

-- 19. Thoughts and sub conscious belief patterns
+- 18. Thoughts and belief patterns